Care and Comfort: Keeping Seniors Safe and Secure Throughout Historic Los Angeles Wildfires

 Fortunately, Los Angeles Jewish Health (LAJH) remained out of harm’s way.
 At LAJH, the safety and security of those in our care is paramount.
 We prepare each year for any disaster or crisis that could affect our campuses.
 Efforts include online courses and real-time, in-person drills.

 On January 7, as media shared images of the Pasadena Jewish Temple Center being directly impacted, it became clear this rapidly growing disaster would affect our community, including through a potential surge of seniors dislocated from other sites with nowhere else to go.
-That night, Senior Vice President of In-Residence Services Ilana Springer, CEO and President of LAJH Dale Surowitz, and a handful of leaders quickly jumped on the first of many daily calls, reviewing all emergency plans to ensure the safety of our reside
+That night, Senior Vice President of In-Residence Services Ilana Springer, CEO and President of LAJH Dale Surowitz, and a handful of leaders quickly jumped on the first of many daily calls, reviewing all emergency plans to ensure the safety of our residents, participants, and staff.

 Among their first actions was confirming we had a good inventory of emergency supplies, including non-perishable food and water, surgical masks, and generators.
 Facility staff also positioned additional air filtration systems and confirmed emergency lighting was operational.
 Perhaps most important was assessing the welfare of our staff.
 Many LAJH staff live within the impacted area, and we wanted to make sure they were safe.
 Next, we needed to confirm we would have adequate staffing to continue providing our excellent care without disruption.
 The cross-functional teamwork from across LAJH that stepped up to ensure coverage was impressive: We made sure staff were standing by for deployment wherever help was needed.